NoodlemanD/balena-sound-plexamp-trial/docs/01-getting-started.md

 ### Upgrading via CLI

-To deploy bug fixes or new features to your balenaSound application, the process is the same as a deployment:
+To deploy bug fixes or new features to your IoTSound application, the process is the same as a deployment:

 - Install the [balena CLI tools](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md)
 - Login with `balena login`